 Le Mars, Iowa – Maureen R. Tentinger, 93, of Le Mars, Iowa passed away surrounded by her loving family at her home on Tuesday, January 21, 2020.
 Mass of Christian Burial will be at 1:00 p.m. on Friday, January 24, 2020 at All Saints Catholic Parish-St. Joseph Church, Le Mars.
 Fr.
 Matthew Solyntjes will officiate.
 Burial will follow in Calvary Cemetery, Le Mars.
 Visitation will begin at 4 p.m. on Thursday, January 23, 2020 at the Mauer-Johnson Funeral Home in Le Mars with a Catholic Daughters rosary at 5 p.m. and a prayer service at 7 p.m.
 There will also be one hour of visitation at the church prior to the funeral on Friday.
 Memorials may be directed to Gehlen Catholic Schools.

-To send flowers in memory of Maureen Rose Tentinger (Haag), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Maureen Rose Tentinger (Haag), please visit our Heartfelt Sympathies Store.

 Maureen Rose (Haag) Tentinger was born on August 11, 1926 to Carl G. and Hildagard (Gerst) Haag in Alton, Iowa.
 She grew up on a small farm where her father kept bees, sold honey and grew popcorn.
 They also had some livestock including sheep, lambs and chickens.